mindspore-ai/docs/docs/mindinsight/docs/source_en/debugger_online.md

 ### Run the Training Script in Debug Mode

-Run the training script in debug mode, you need to set `export ENABLE_MS_DEBUGGER=1` or `export ENABLE_MS_DEBUGGER=True` to specify the training is in the debugger mode, and set the debugger host and port to which the training is connected:
+Run the training script in debug mode, you need to set `export ENABLE_MS_DEBUGGER=1` or `export ENABLE_MS_DEBUGGER=True` to specify the training is in the debugger mode, and set the debugger port to which the training is connected:
-`export MS_DEBUGGER_HOST=127.0.0.1` (the service address must be consistent with MindInsight host address);
 `export MS_DEBUGGER_PORT=50051` (the port must be consistent with MindInsight debugger-port).

 If the memory space of your equipment is limited, you can use the partial memory reuse mode before starting the training to reduce the running space: `export MS_DEBUGGER_PARTIAL_MEM=1`。